-The Community Services Officer should initiate regular reviews, these should be every six months or as required.
+The Community Services Officer should initiate regular reviews, these should be at least every twelve months or as required.
 The client should be involved in any review and agree to any changes in service.

 A new plan should be completed and fully explained to the client (or his/her advocate) after a review.